 So, when I read that The Chef added a new restaurant to his food empire, I knew I needed to eat there when we returned to the Cape Winelands in August 2016.

 What I love most about Chef Bertus Basson is his unpretentious style and love of fresh ingredients.

 The menu combines up-to-date techniques and ideas with traditional South African favorites.

-Our 3 course lunch included fresh focaccia bread, olive oil mousse, and olive tapenade.
+My 3 course lunch included fresh focaccia bread, olive oil mousse, and olive tapenade.

-John and I both started with the crispy Malay Calamari served with a cabbage and fennel slaw, aioli, radishes, and yuzu dressing.
+My friend and I both started with the crispy Malay Calamari served with a cabbage and fennel slaw, aioli, radishes, and yuzu dressing.

 Yuzu is a Japanese citrus fruit that can be a little sour.
 The tanginess of the dressing perfectly complimented the sweet and nutty calamari.